malteklaes/task_on_RLOps_LLM_RL-architecture/README.md

 ### IV-B: discussion
 > LLM:
-  - LLM-related aspects can be found in "LLM_prompts_training.md" in directory: collections_LLM_prompts_results\LLM_results
+  - LLM-related aspects and discussion can be found in "LLM_prompts_training.md" in directory: collections_LLM_prompts_results\LLM_results

-> Heuristics enumerated succinctly?
+> Heuristics enumerated fully?
   - No, only central aspects from as many different fields as possible were covered here (4 main criteria/heuristics).
-However, in the area of ​​"hand-tuning", for example, other patterns would have to be examined in addition to manual/iterative (fpr loop) testing of suitable hyperparameters.
+However, in the area of ​​"hand-tuning", for example, other patterns would have to be examined in addition to manual/iterative (for-loop) testing of suitable hyperparameters.

 ### IV-C: result (comparison between GT and LLM-result)
 > general result (manually evaluated)
-  -  In general, just by formulating 4 central criteria for when hyperparameter tuning is used in the source code, it was able to deliver very good results.
-Of a total of 6 instances of source codes, 3 with and 3 without hyperparameter tuning, a total of 5/6 (83%) could be recognized correctly.
+  -  In general, just by formulating 4 central criteria for when hyperparameter tuning is used in the source code, LLM, equipped with these, was able to deliver very good results.
+Of a total of 6 instances of source codes, 3 with and 3 without hyperparameter tuning, a total of 5/6 (83%) could be recognized correctly and special entities like hyperparameters itself were also very good indentified.
-> what does a coherent result have to look like in the result Json?
+> what does a coherent result have to look like in the result Json ("rlArchRestLayout_result_...")?
   - if one of the specific-criteria is true, the result ("hyperparameter_tuning_applied") is also true and vice versa
   - **positive result** (hyperparameter tuning was applied)
   ```